-- +n Output will commence at the first page whose page number is n or larger - -n will cause printing to stop after page n. - -s Stop prior to each page to permit paper loading.
-Printing is restarted by typing a 'newline' character. - -h Spaces are replaced where possible with tabs to speed up output (or reduce the size of the output file). - -q Prompt names for insertions are not printed and the bell character is sent instead; the insertion is not echoed. - -i Causes the standard input to be read after the files.
+- +n Output will commence at the first page whose page number is n or larger - -n will cause printing to stop after page n. - -nn First generated (not necessarily printed) page is given number n; simulates ".pn n". - -mx Prepends a standard macro file; simulates ".so /usr/lib/tmac.x". - -s Stop prior to each page to permit paper loading.
+Printing is restarted by typing a 'new-line' character. - -h Spaces are replaced where possible with tabs to speed up output (or reduce the size of the output file). - -q Prompt names for insertions are not printed and the bell character is sent instead; the insertion is not echoed. - -i Causes the standard input to be read after the files.